yashmadan123/mslearn-openai/Instructions/Labs/04-code-generation.md

     ```prompt
     Add comments to the following function.
 Return only the commented code.\n---\n
     ```
-1. Now you will be able to see the comments in the terminal for the function file which is located in the sample-code folder from the left pane of the code window.

 1. Next, choose option **2** to write unit tests for that same function and enter the following prompt.

     ```prompt